grabbit Food Finder App POC

 A Visual Feed for Food Discovery

 grabbit was a concept developed during my time at Israel Tech Challenge.
-I led UX/UI from concept through execution — defining the product direction, designing the experience, and shaping how the core model would work.
+I led UX/UI from concept through execution — defining the product direction, designing and shaping how the core experience would work.

 Role